WasatchPhotonics/Wasatch.VCPP/README.md

 # Examples

+## WasatchVCPPDemo

-A simple Visual C++ GUI project, "WastchVCPPDemo" is included in the solution so you can see how these functions can be called through the WasatchVCPP::Proxy C++ interface (whose source code itself provides an example to using the underlying C interface).
+A simple Visual C++ GUI project, "WasatchVCPPDemo" is included in the solution so you can see how these functions can be called through the WasatchVCPP::Proxy C++ interface (whose source code itself provides an example to using the underlying C interface).